CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     Received: "Sushi Place"
 ```

+To make this pass, we need to clear the text field—but where exactly should we write the code to do that?
+We could clear it before or after calling `createRestaurant()`.

-Where in the component should we clear the text field?
-Well, we have another story that the name should _not_ be cleared if the web service call fails.
-If that's the case, then we should not clear the text field until the store action resolves successfully.
+Let's think about what we know right now.
+We wrote down another upcoming edge case scenario that says the name should *not* be cleared if the web service call fails.
+But of course we won't know if that call failed or not until after the call is made.
+That suggests we should clear the text field *after* the call to `createRestaurant`, not before.
+We don't want to actually add that check for failure until a future test drives us to it, but it *is* okay for us to use that knowledge to decide where to put the code to clear the text field.

 Make this change in `NewRestaurantForm.js`:

 ```diff